Conferences & Events

 Colleges and universities use Core Data Service benchmarks to inform IT strategic planning and management.
 CDS focuses on IT financials, staffing, and services data, and is organized by a set of IT domains.
 CDS comprises three parts:

 - Data Collection — The annual CDS survey is organized into a set of required modules that collect core information and optional modules that collect more details on IT domains.
-Modules for the 2014 survey (draft versions):
+View all 2014 survey questions, or view the 2014 survey by module:

 - Module 1: IT Organization, Staffing, and Financing (required)